offen/website/homepage/content/pages/about.md

 <img class="smaller-image mt2" alt="Detour" src="/theme/images/gfx-deepdive-C.png"/>
 </div>

-### Offen as a technology
+###  Technology

-At runtime, Offen is just mediating exchange between users and operators.
+At runtime, Offen Web Analytics is just mediating exchange between users and operators.
 Usage data is collected in conformance to GDPR and with the concept of ["Datensparsamkeit"](https://martinfowler.com/bliki/Datensparsamkeit.html) in mind.
 All user data is encrypted in the browser so that it can only ever be accessed by the users themselves or the matching operator.
 While being collected in the context of a website or application, neither operators nor third party scripts have any possibility to access the usage data.
 Offen itself doesn't have any way of decrypting, processing or even selling the gathered data at any point.

 The software itself, as well as *all the used tools are open source*, [project planning and technical specification](https://github.com/offen/offen) take place in the open and actively solicit feedback from the general public.